-1. In the interrupt input column, "eiX" defines the associated external interrupt vector.
-If the weak pull-up

-2. In the open drain output column, "T" defines a true open drain I/O (P-Buffer and protection diode to V{DD} are not implemented).
-See See "I/O PORTS" on page 45. and Section 12.9 I/O PORT PIN CHARACTER-ISTICS for more details.

-3. OSC1 and OSC2 pins connect a crystal/ceramic resonator, or an external source to the on-chip oscillator; see Section 1 INTRODUCTION and Section 12.6 CLOCK AND TIMING CHARACTERISTICS for more details.
+- 1. In the interrupt input column, "eiX" defines the associated external interrupt vector.
+If the weak pull-up column (wpu) is merged with the interrupt column (int), then the I/O configuration is pull-up interrupt input, else the configuration is floating interrupt input. - 2.
+In the open drain output column, "T" defines a true open drain I/O (P-Buffer and protection diode to $V{DD}$ are not implemented).
+See See "I/O PORTS" on page 44. and Section 11.9 I/O PORT PIN CHARACTERISTICS for more details. - 3.
+OSC1 and OSC2 pins connect a crystal/ceramic resonator, or an external source to the on-chip oscillator; see Section 1 INTRODUCTION and Section 11.6 CLOCK AND TIMING CHARACTERISTICS for more details.